joe-plumb-notes/general-notes/README.md

 - `default` machine will start with IP `192.168.99.100` - this is the IP of the docker machine.
 On Linux, this runs on `localhost`

 ## Docker Machine
+- Ships with toolbox, allows us to use docker with non-linux based OS's, and launch and manage multiple docker instances from the host machine.
+- I quickly installed `docker-machine` in my ubuntu VM following [the docs](https://docs.docker.com/machine/install-machine/#install-machine-directly).
+I think this is going to be a better and easier fit as the rest of the course is on Mac OS. *NB: doing this introduced an issue as I had [conflicting graph-drivers](https://github.com/moby/moby/issues/22685). `systemctl edit docker.service` allowed me to configure the docker startup process and set the `-s` arg to `overlay` which resolved\* the issue*
+- \* This did not resolve the issue.
+I was able to get the docker daemon started but still encountered problems.
+I uninstalled and reinstalled Docker CE.
+Then tried creating my own `docker-machine` but this is failing with `Error creating machine: Error waiting for machine to be running: Maximum number of retries (60) exceeded` - _but that's ok because I can run docker containers natively because I'm in Linux_ right ok the penny dropped, there we go, move along ..
+- see which hosts are running using `docker-machine ls`
+- if working with docker machine, set the machine you want to issue commands to with `eval $(docker-machine env $docker-machine)`

 ## Running/managing docker containers